YangPiCui/ErgonomicVerticalKeyboard/README.md

 ## [EVK_1.3](EVK_1.3) - Work in Progress
 1. Add palm rest
 2. Add more keys at the top
 3. Improve layout and ergonomics
 4. Use full sized keycaps

 ## [EVK_1.2](EVK_1.2)
+Based on the Dactyl Keyboard with Teensy 2.0.

 ## Other Resources
 [Main Reddit Thread](https://www.reddit.com/r/ErgoMechKeyboards/comments/g28c2i/ergonomicverticalkeyboard_thread/) | [Old](https://www.reddit.com/r/ErgoMechKeyboards/comments/fvxuw1/need_help_combining_all_of_the_good_features_from/) | [Older](https://www.reddit.com/r/MechanicalKeyboards/comments/fumlvb/possible_to_absorb_and_combine_all_of_the_good/)